Cabello – Augusta Township

 on Arbor Rd at the intersection of Malibu Rd along Muddy Fork

 Description: The town was founded in the early 1850s by Edward Whitacre (1809 – 1897) & Rachel (Taylor) Whitacre (1810 – 1854).
-It had a school & a train station Lake Erie, Alliance, & Wheeling Railroad.
+It had a train station on the Lake Erie, Alliance, & Wheeling Railroad.
+There was also a school in the northwest corner of the intersection of Malibu Rd NE & Brush Rd NE on land donated by James Morledge (1810 – 1878) & Elizabeth (Jackson) Morledge (1807 – 1895).
+They were both born in England, got married in 1832, & were laid to rest in Mount Zion Cemetery.
+The local Methodist congregation formed in 1827.
+Their original log church was replaced by the present brick structure around 1840.
 Edward never remarried after Rachel passed away & raised 8 of their 11 children by himself.
 They were buried with relatives in Plaines Cemetery at the intersection of Walker Rd & Ellsworth Ave in Minerva.

 Woodbury – Lee Township